 - 1/4 tsp salt

-- 1 cup coconut flakes, unsweetened*
+- 1 cup coconut flakes unsweetened

-- 1 cup almond meal (I ground almonds in a blender)
+- 1 cup almond flour or meal

 - 1 cup whole wheat flour

-- 2 tbsp almonds, sliced (optional)
+- 2 tbsp sliced almonds optional

-- Add coconut flakes, almond meal and whole wheat flour; stir gently to mix and do not over mix.
+- Add coconut flakes, almond meal and whole wheat flour; stir gently just enough to combine.
 Add 1 cup berries and give a few stirs.